Growth and fluctuation in perturbed nonlinear Volterra equations: Introduction

 Examples show that the limits in the first part of \eqref{eq.intro.limits} are not, in general, equal to $1$ or $1+L$.
 Further investigation for finite and positive $L$ leads to better estimates, especially when $L>1$.
 The critical character of the case when $L=1$ is demonstrated by the following result: if $L\in (1,\infty)$ then

-We notice that this provides sharper estimates for large $L$ than the asymptotic bounds given for $L\in (0,\infty)$ above and identifies that $x$ is of order $H$.
+This provides sharper estimates for large $L$ than the asymptotic bounds given for $L\in (0,\infty)$ above and identifies that $x$ is of order $H$.
 We also show by means of examples that when $L\in(0,1]$, the limit

-can result, so that $x$ can only be expected to be exactly of the order of $H$ for $L>1$ (see example \ref{example_L=1}).
-However, if $L\in (0,1]$, it is not necessarily the case that $x(t)/H(t)\to\infty$ as $t\to\infty$ (see example \ref{golden}).
-Notice finally that as $L\to\infty$, equation \eqref{x_over_H_intro} correctly anticipates that $x(t)/H(t)\to 1$ as $t\to\infty$, which is what pertains when $L=+\infty$.
-To generalise the analysis above to stochastic equations, and for notational convenience, we define the following functional
+can result, so that $x$ can only be expected to be exactly of the order of $H$ for $L>1$ (see Example \ref{example_L=1}).
+However, if $L\in (0,1]$, it is not necessarily the case that $x(t)/H(t)\to\infty$ as $t\to\infty$ (see Example \ref{golden}).
+As $L\to\infty$, equation \eqref{x_over_H_intro} correctly anticipates that $x(t)/H(t)\to 1$ as $t\to\infty$, which is what pertains when $L=+\infty$.
+To generalise the analysis above to stochastic equations, and for notational convenience, we define the following functional for later use: